 The adversary resisted vigorously.

-In Court, the Judge considered the paperwork submitted, especially the two Case Information Statements of the husband and the wife, and rendered a substantial award of alimony and child support to my client.
+In Court, the Judge considered the paperwork submitted, especially the Case Information Statements of the husband and the wife, and rendered a substantial award of alimony and child support to my client.

-What exactly is a NJ Matrimonial Case Information Statement?
+What exactly IS a NJ Matrimonial Case Information Statement?

 The Case Information Statement (CIS) is the financial document that is required by the NJ Court Rules in all divorce cases in New Jersey, and it really quickly becomes the backbone of the entire case.